Saddle River County Park: Sections

 Wild Duck Pond: located on Ridgewood Ave in Ridgewood, this area features a pond with picnic areas, a dog run, and playgrounds.

-Glen Rock Area: located off of Prospect Street in Glen Rock, features a pond with picnic areas, playgrounds, and tennis courts.
+Glen Rock Area: located off Prospect Street in Glen Rock, features a pond with picnic areas, playgrounds, and tennis courts.

 Dunkerhook Area: located in Paramus and Fair Lawn on Dunkerhook Road which can either be accessed from Paramus Road or Century Road, features picnic areas, playgrounds, and tennis courts.
 The section also contains a waterfall in the river.

 Otto Pehle Area: located on Saddle River Road in Saddle Brook, features a lake with picnic areas, a softball field, basketball courts, and tennis courts.

 Rochelle Park Area: located on Railroad Ave in Rochelle Park, features picnic areas, a softball field, playground, basketball courts, tennis courts, and a roller hockey rink.